SonarSource/eslint-plugin-sonarjs/README.md

 ### Bug Detection :bug:

-Rules in this category aim to find places in code which have a high chance to be bugs, i.e. don't work as indented.
+Rules in this category aim to find places in code which have a high chance of being bugs, i.e. don't work as intended.

 * All branches in a conditional structure should not have exactly the same implementation ([`no-all-duplicated-branches`])
 * Collection elements should not be replaced unconditionally ([`no-element-overwrite`])